Venice and the North

 Durer made important contributions to this intense contemporary study of both the nude and landscape, and recorded later how he was particularly stimulated to try to unravel the underlying mysteries of human proportion by his contact in Venice with Jacopo de' Barbari.
-This very interesting, but elusive, artist soon after went north to become the court painter to Maximilian I in Nuremburg, Durer's home town.
-(When Jacopo died, Durer unsuccessfully tried to gain possession of his book of drawings.)
+This very interesting but elusive artist soon after went north to become the court painter to Maximilian I in Nuremburg, Durer's home town.
+The Venetian artist was also the author of 'Still-life with a Dead Partridge and Gauntlets' (1504), the earliest known independent still-life painting of the Renaissance.
+When Jacopo died, Durer unsuccessfully tried to gain possession of his book of drawings.

-JACOPO de' Barbari was almost beyond question responsible for the astonishing aerial overview of Venice printed in 1500, which, along with the original wood blocks, is the centerpiece of "The Bird's Eye View: Jacopo de' Barbari and the Representation of the City in Renaissance Europe."
+Jacopo de' Barbari was almost beyond question responsible for the astonishing aerial overview of Venice, a joint enterprise with Anton Kolb, the Nuremberg merchant and friend of Durer.
+It was published in 1500, and along with the original wood blocks is the centerpiece of 'The Bird's Eye View: Jacopo de' Barbari and the Representation of the City in Renaissance Europe.'
 This revealing exhibition continues at the Correr Museum here until Feb.
 27.

 The position from which Venice is observed has been calculated to be about 500 meters (1,650 feet) above sea level, more than five times the height of the city's tallest tower, yet the accuracy of the topography is little short of miraculous.